PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step04_storage_and_privateendpoints.md

 Replace `<SUB_ID>` with your subscription ID.

-## 4.3 - Create Private Endpoint for Storage
+## 4.3 - Create a Private Endpoint for Storage

 This removes public network dependency.